 The July didactic schedule is different from the rest of the year as we make a strong effort to ease our new residents into the practice and study of anesthesiology.
-During these morning conferences, the new residents receive an introductory level lecture on various anesthetic topics such as airway management, volatile anesthetics, induction agents, neuromuscular blockade, anesthesia maintenance, emergence, intraoperative pain management, regional anesthesia, etc. This lecture series has been crucial in helping our new residents as they begin to conquer the overwhelming amount of information that the study of anesthesiology requires.
+During these afternoon conferences, the new residents receive an introductory level lecture on various anesthetic topics such as airway management, volatile anesthetics, induction agents, neuromuscular blockade, anesthesia maintenance, emergence, intraoperative pain management, regional anesthesia, etc. This lecture series has been crucial in helping our new residents as they begin to conquer the overwhelming amount of information that the study of anesthesiology requires.

 Intraoperative Learning: This is key to hands on training and learning during your anesthetic.
 Faculty are excited to teach in the operating room and we encourage faculty and residents to decide on a discussion topic the night before to discuss during your cases the next day.

 Online Learning: CA-1 residents are given access to Learnly, which is a year-long structured online curriculum in the anesthesia basic sciences.
 Every resident is given access to the Anesthesia Toolbox, which is a collaborative educational platform that includes e-learning modules, quiz questions, PBLDs, podcasts, procedural skills training guides, competency assessments, a video/image library, and much more.
 Lastly, your academic chief will receive discounts to the most commonly used Qbank to succeed on your In-Training Exam and the ABA board exams.

 Textbooks: CA-1s are given a personal iPad mini and we purchase anesthesiology textbooks for you including: Morgan & Mikhail’s Clinical Anesthesiology, Barash’s Clinical Anesthesia, Stoelting’s Anesthesia & Co-Existing Disease, and Jaffe’s Anesthesiologist’s Manual of Surgical Procedures.